-Quick Answer: The Polar Analytics Shopify App is a multichannel AI analytics platform that connects Shopify to 45+ data sources, runs server-side attribution, and powers BI dashboards.
-It's rated 4.8/5 across about 110 reviews, with the Core plan starting at $750/month and scaling by Shopify GMV.
+Quick Answer: The Polar Analytics Shopify App is a multichannel AI analytics platform that connects Shopify to 45+ data sources, tracks LTV and cohorts, runs server-side attribution, and powers BI dashboards.
+It's rated 4.8/5 across 109 reviews, with the Core plan starting at $750/month and scaling by Shopify GMV.

-For Shopify stores running general DTC at $3M+ GMV, the app is a strong pick.
-For Print-on-Demand operators on Printify or Printful, the install math gets brutal — entry pricing consumes a large share of operating profit, and the supplier-cost layer that POD margin depends on isn't built in.
+Is it the best Shopify analytics app for you?
+For general DTC stores at $3M+ GMV, yes — Polar is a strong pick, and its 2026 AI-agent suite (Data Analyst, Media Buyer, Email Marketer, Inventory Planner, plus Polar MCP) widens the lead.
+For Print-on-Demand operators on Printify or Printful, no — entry pricing consumes a large share of operating profit, and the supplier-cost layer that POD margin depends on isn't built in, so even the agents optimize against margin numbers that haven't been charged real supplier cost.

-If you want a Shopify-native option sized for POD economics, PodVector starts at $29/month with itemized Printify and Printful supplier costs and Victor — your AI analyst — included on every tier.
+If you want a Shopify-native option sized for POD economics, PodVector AI starts at $29/month with itemized Printify and Printful supplier costs and Victor — your AI operator — included on every tier.
 Below is the full Polar Analytics Shopify App walkthrough, who it fits, and a POD-specific decision matrix.

 What's on the Polar Analytics Shopify App listing